 Suddenly the shimmering wall began to open as if someone was operating a floppy curtain while trying to ride a bicycle into an oatmeal box.
 As the wall opened, the binking sound got much louder, and now it was accompanied by flashing lights and streams of gold and silver confetti.
 All 251 toads stood motionless and wide-eyed as a strange creature with large, furry eyebrows and red pajamas with white polka dots came out dancing.
 “Oh great,” snorted Vornis.
 “You woke up the Wumbledorg.
 Now we’re in trouble.”

 The Wumbledorg wasted no time.
-He smirked a smiggly smile, and started chanting As Seen On TV commercials.
+He smirked a smiggly smirk, and started chanting As Seen On TV commercials.
 “The fantastic Salad Exploder cannot be found in stores!!
 Order today for only $19.99 plus shipping and handling!!
 If you order RIGHT NOW, you can get 2 Salad Exploders for the price of one!!
 Order today!!”
 All 379 toads were enchanted at first, but after the 45th commercial, they all replied in unison, “Thanks, but no thanks.”
+They marched away from the Wumbledorg with their heads held high, and doing so prevented them from seeing the Magic Manhole they all fell into.
+It was OK though… each of the 759 toads could be heard shrieking with glee as they slid into the Magic Manhole, which of course was lined with insect flavored gummy bears.

 The moral of this story, of course, is: never wiggle the shimmering wall or the Wumbledorg will try to sell you things you never knew you needed.